-Graduate of Georgetown University Law Centre; Washington D.C., 1989 and Howard University Business School, Washington, D.C., 1986; Member of the Bars of the State of Maryland (1989) and Washington, D.C.
+Andrea Marie Dawes is a graduate of Georgetown University Law Centre, Washington D.C., 1989 and Howard University Business School, Washington, D.C., 1986; Member of the Bars of the State of Maryland (1989) and Washington, D.C.
 (1990), USA.

-Her specialised training in Trade Remedies includes: Subsidies and Safeguard Training, USAID-NEP Technical Assistance, 2003; Trade Remedies Workshop, WTO Technical Assistance to Antidumping and Subsidies Commission, Kingston Jamaica 2003; WTO Dispute Settlement Procedures and Practices WTO Regional Seminar, Bridgetown, Barbados, 2003; WTO Regional Workshop on Antidumping for Selected Caribbean Countries, Bridgetown, Barbados, 2004; Harvard University, Kennedy School of Government Executive Programs, The Practice of Trade Policy, 2004; The WTO and Trade Policy Practice, Korea University, Seoul, Korea, 2006; and WTO Seminars for Heads of Anti-dumping, 2003, 2004, 2006.
+Her specialised training in Trade Remedies and Trade Policy includes: WTO Dispute Settlement Procedures and Practices WTO Regional Seminar, Bridgetown, Barbados, 2003; WTO Regional Workshop on Antidumping for Selected Caribbean Countries, Bridgetown, Barbados, 2004; Harvard University, Kennedy School of Government Executive Programs, The Practice of Trade Policy, 2004; The WTO and Trade Policy Practice, Korea University, Seoul, Korea, 2006; and WTO Seminars for Heads of Anti-dumping, 2003, 2004, 2006, 2008.